Frequently asked questions

 We do understand that our proposals will have an effect on homeowners, landowners and nearby communities.
 We’ll continue to engage closely with everyone as the project develops.

-So everyone can see the key themes and issues from the phase two consultation, which took place from 30 May until 9 August, we’ll prepare and publish a summary of the feedback we received later this year.
+So everyone can see the key themes and issues from the phase two consultation, which took place from 30 May until 9 August, we’ll prepare and publish a summary of the feedback we received shortly.

 Will there be further consultations?